AndrewTownsley/React-Note-App/README.md

 **_ // If Title is blank, eliminate the title prop, so that the note begins at the top of the Note article. _**
 // Maybe need to use the index to identify the specific note being created???
+// Pass note.ID into function. make that note.ID the first in the array

   <!-- ------------------------------------------------------------------------ -->